jadecobra/python_tdd_exercises/source/classes.rst

         def __init__(self, sex=None):
             pass

-  the terminal responds with all tests still passing and we have now written the same thing 3 times.
-Earlier on we discussed inheritance, and will now try to use it to remove this duplication
+  the terminal responds with all tests still passing and I have now written the same thing 3 times.
+Earlier on I discussed inheritance, and will now try to use it to remove this duplication

-* try adding a new class called ``Human`` to ``classes.py`` before the definition for ``Boy`` with the same attribute and :doc:`method <functions>` of the classes we are trying to abstract
+* try adding a new class called ``Human`` to ``classes.py`` before the definition for ``Boy`` with the same attribute and :doc:`method <functions>` of the classes I are trying to abstract

   .. code-block:: python